Open-EO/openeo-eodc-driver/README.md

 ```

 The `docker-compose_dev.yml` file is identical to `docker-compose.yml`, but additionally exposes some ports and assigns the containers to the docker network created above.
+Additionally, the bash functions in `dev_openeo_sample` can be used (after filling in the relevant fileds) to start the services (Nameko) or the gateway (Flask) locally without Docker containers.
+In this case one can use breakpoints to debug.

 #### Set up all databases with Alembic